danielseanlogan/brainstation_capstone/README.txt

 -	Whether or not a lesion suggests an elevated risk of cancer.

--	What the precise classification of a lesion is.
+-	What the classification of a lesion is.

 Contents
 ------------------------------------------------------------